muhmmadwaqar/Livetime_weather_app/README.md

 - Log in using your superuser account.
 - Enter a city name to view real-time weather data.

-Contributing
+## Contributing
-We welcome contributions from the community!
-To contribute:
+Contributions are welcome!
+Please open an issue or submit a pull request to enhance this project.

-License
+## License
 This project is licensed under the MIT License.
-For more details, please refer to the LICENSE file.
+See the LICENSE file for details.

-Contact
+## Contact
 For inquiries, support, or feedback, please reach out:

-Muhammad Waqar
+**Muhammad Waqar**
 Email: itswaqarmalik11@gmail.com
 I welcome any questions or assistance you may need regarding the platform.

+---

 This README was generated with ❤️ by Muhammad Waqar